revature-revtech-3/project-3-front-end-beta/README.md

 8. As a User, I should be able to select an amount of an item to add to my cart as I am adding an item.
 9. As a User, I should be able to checkout with the items in my cart, purchasing them and removing them from the inventory.

-## New Change Requirements (Remember to chronicalize new changes correctly)
+## Sprint 2 Requirements (Remember to chronicalize new changes correctly)
 1. As a User, I should be able to change the color scheme from the normal mode to a dark mode option.

-## Features
+## Legacy Features
-List of features ready and TODOs for future development
+List of previously implemented features
 * Ability to register as a customer
 * Ability to login as an customer or administrator
 * Ability to view appropriate interfaces upon login dependent upon level of access (admin or customer)